Multiproject-EJ/studioorganize-site/SUPABASE.md

 Profiles are stored in the public schema and reference Supabase's `auth.users` table.
 Row Level Security (RLS) ensures that each signed-in member can only view and modify their own profile data.

+### Profiles table vs. member directory view

+- **`public.profiles` table** – this is the canonical record that belongs to each account.
+The trigger defined in [`supabase/schema.sql`](supabase/schema.sql) inserts a row every time Supabase Auth creates a new `auth.users` entry, so the same UUID is shared between the auth user and the profile.
+Any updates you make to names, studios, or phone numbers are persisted here, and Row Level Security limits read/write access to the owner of the row.
+- **`public.member_directory` view** – this view simply selects the columns from `public.profiles` and exposes them in a read-only shape that is convenient for dashboards or admin tooling.
+Because it is a view, it does not store any additional data; it always reflects the contents of the `profiles` table.

+When members sign up or sign in, Supabase Auth is interacting with the managed `auth.users` table, not the `member_directory` view.
+The view is only used for querying profile metadata after authentication succeeds.

+Supabase manages email/password credentials inside the `auth.users` table (passwords are stored securely as salted hashes), so you will not see a `password` column in `public.profiles` or any other table in the public schema.
+Authentication happens through the Auth API, and the profile row is linked via the shared UUID.

 Supabase SQL schema files live in [`supabase/schema.sql`](supabase/schema.sql).
 Run the SQL file inside the Supabase SQL editor (or the CLI) to set up the necessary tables, triggers, and policies.

 ## Environment variables